 Thebes had become proud and did not believe they could be defeated by anyone.
 The prophet warns that the same thing will happen to Nineveh.

-All your fortresses are like fig trees with their first ripe fruit; when they are shaken, the figs fall into the mouth of the eater.
+All your fortifications will be like fig trees with early ripening figs; the moment they are shaken, they fall into the mouth of the eater.

 When the figs are ripe on the tree, it does not take much effort to get them to fall.
 Nineveh is warned that, at the proper time, they will fall like the ripe figs.

-Look at your troops - they are all women!
-The gates of your land are wide open to your enemies; fire has consumed their bars.
+Look at your troops!
+They behave like women!
+Your country's gates are wide open to your foes; fire has consumed their bars.

 Although this would be classified as sexist today, we see the great army of the Assyrians is compared to a group of frightened women.
 The Assyrians took pride in their ability to bring fear into the hearts of their enemies but, here, the picture is of a frightened army that has deserted their posts in protecting the city.
 We have seen arms races in the past and they continue even today as nations try to find security in their military ability.
 However, we should look at what happened to Nineveh and remember that only God can provide that security.
 In the last days, armies will rise up to directly oppose God and they will lose as we see in Revelation 20.

-Draw water for the siege, strengthen your defenses!
-Work the clay, tread the mortar, repair the brickwork!
+Draw water for the siege!
+Strengthen your fortifications!
+Go down in the clay, tread the mortar, Take hold of the mold for bricks!

 The Assyrians' pride kept them from believing that anyone would attack Nineveh until the last minute.
 Finally, reality hit them and they scrambled to save themselves.